Grammar Hammer: Shinny vs. Shimmy

 So, if you need to scramble up a tree to get a cat, go ahead and shinny up there.
 If you are going to shake your money maker at a wedding, shimmy across the floor.

-Drop me a line at firstname.lastname@example.org if you have a grammar rule you’d like me to explore.
+Drop us a line at email@example.com if you have a grammar rule you’d like us to explore.

-Author Catherine Spicer is a manager of customer content services at PR Newswire.
-A version of this blog post originally appeared on Beyond PR.
+Author Catherine Spicer is a former manager of customer content services at PR Newswire.